mini-pw/SerolyzeR/README.md

 <img src="https://github.com/mini-pw/SerolyzeR/blob/main/inst/img/overview.png?raw=true" alt="overview" />

-`SerolyzeR` package is developed within the project [PvSTATEM](https://www.pvstatem.eu/), an international project aiming at malaria elimination and is financially supported by the HORIZON grant HORIZON-WIDERA-2022-ACCESS-07-01.
+`SerolyzeR` package is developed within the [PvSTATEM](https://www.pvstatem.eu/) initiative.
+The project has received funding from the European Union’s Horizon Europe research and innovation program under grant agreement No 101057665.

 Previously, this package was named `PvSTATEM`, but it has been rebranded to `SerolyzeR` to better reflect its purpose and scope.